isahid11/-Preprocessing-clustering-and-PCA-on-Microclimate-Obesity-and-Gene-Expression-datasets.-/README.md

 *This project covers data preprocessing, clustering, and dimensionality reduction as part of the SIG720 coursework.
 It works with three datasets:*

--Microclimate – for missing value handling and scaling.
+* Microclimate – for missing value handling and scaling.

 -Obesity – for clustering and categorical encoding.